-Having given some consideration to the place and function of the Word of God in our lives, we must now think about the place of the Scriptures.
-Paul sums up this subject in his second letter to Timothy: ‘All scripture (writings) inspired by God is profitable for teaching, for reproof, for correction and for (child) training in righteousness, that the man of God may be adequate, equipped for every good work’ (3: 16, 17).
+Having considered the place and function of the Word of God in our lives, we must now think about the place of the Scriptures.
+Paul sums up this subject in his second letter to Timothy: “All scripture (writings) inspired by God is profitable for teaching, for reproof, for correction and for (child) training in righteousness, that the man of God may be adequate, equipped for every good work” (3: 16, 17).
 These verses deserve more careful consideration than they usually receive.

 Paul here views the scriptures as the man of God’s toolbox.
 They are part of his equipment for his ministry to others.
-It is significant that Paul wrote this letter not to a group of believers, but to an individual leader, rather than to a whole church.
+It is significant that Paul wrote this letter not to a group of believers, but to Timothy, an individual leader, rather than to a whole church.
 Nowhere did he exhort believers generally to study the scriptures, though he often exhorted them to pray.
 Timothy had the task of ministering to others and his knowledge of the scriptures would have been of great benefit in the work committed to him.

 Our verses here tell us of four uses of the Scriptures, which we will now consider in turn.

 1. The Scriptures are profitable for teaching.
 Timothy’s task was not to teach the Bible.
 The Pharisees were well able to do that.
 Rather it was to impart a revelation and understanding of God to those under his care.
 He should use the Scriptures as a medium through which he could impart spiritual truth.
 If God calls you or me to share with others what we have received from him, then the Bible is a language we can use to do so.